Ashwatthama’s Vengeance – Episode 1

 Kritavarma stands nearby, listening.
 He does not urge restraint.
 He does not object either.
 Too much has already been crossed; resistance now would require a clarity he no longer possesses.

-“Sleeping men are not enemies,” Kripa says again.
+“Sleeping men are not enemies,” Kripa says quietly.
 “This is not how warriors answer war.”

-Ashwatthama turns then.
+Ashwatthama does not argue.
+The decision has already taken root.
 There is no fire in his eyes — only decision, edged with derision.
 A faint, ironic curve touches his mouth, as though the argument no longer requires words.

 They move through the camp without resistance.
 No challenge rises.
 No warning is sounded.